ErikEk/exchange-test/README.md

 I left out the endpoints '/symbols/ POST' and '/symbols/ PUT' in this example.

 Run 'flask run' and access swagger on 'http://127.0.0.1:5000'.
-The endpoints shown in swagger include example data.
+The endpoints shown in swagger contains example data.

 I will be available to answer any questions at any time.